LapisPhoenix/WelcomeToPython/welcomeToPython.md

 ---

 # Congratulations!
 Youve just learned some of the basics of Python!
-I know that was probably alot of information to intake, so feel free to re-read parts of the tutorial, and make sure to practice. ***Practice is key!*** Also remember, asking for help is okay, googling is okay, infact I encourage it.
+I know that was probably alot of information to take in, so feel free to re-read parts of the tutorial, and make sure to practice. ***Practice is key!*** Also remember, asking for help is okay, googling is okay, infact I encourage it.
 Go make some new programs, try fixing them, and if you cant, move on.

 Good luck, fellow programmer.